weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 ## Additional information

-### Available model
+### Available models

 You can specify the model as a part of the schema as shown earlier.

-Currently, the only available model is `textembedding-gecko`.
+The available models are:
+- `textembedding-gecko@001` (stable)
+- `textembedding-gecko@latest` (public preview: an embeddings model with enhanced AI quality)
+- `textembedding-gecko-multilingual@latest` (public preview: an embeddings model designed to use a wide range of non-English languages.)

-The `textembedding-gecko` model accepts a maximum of 3,072 input tokens, and outputs 768-dimensional vector embeddings.
+At the time of writing, the `textembedding-gecko` models accept a maximum of 3,072 input tokens, and outputs 768-dimensional vector embeddings.
+For more information, please see the [official documentation](https://cloud.google.com/vertex-ai/docs/generative-ai/embeddings/get-text-embeddings).

 ### API rate limits